Learn about our care model

 From adjusting to new care routines or diagnoses, to troubleshooting unanticipated needs or unreliable providers, patients and those who care for them may have a lot to juggle after an inpatient stay, and it is common for discharge plans to fall apart.

-The Bridge model of transitional care uses social workers and other care providers to provide transitional care services to support older adults and adults with complex medical and social needs as they go home from the hospital or a skilled rehab stay.
+The Bridge Model of transitional care uses social workers and other care providers to provide transitional care services to support older adults and adults with complex medical and social needs as they go home from the hospital or a skilled rehab stay.

 AIMS

-The AIMS model (The Ambulatory Integration of the Medical and Social) integrates social workers into primary and specialty care teams to support individuals with complex biopsychosocial and functional challenges - and their caregivers.
+The AIMS Model (The Ambulatory Integration of the Medical and Social) integrates social workers into primary and specialty care teams to support individuals with complex biopsychosocial and functional challenges - and their caregivers.

 Developed at RUSH initially in 2010 to meet patient-centered medical home criteria, the AIMS model has been leveraged within dozens of ambulatory care sites, community-based organizations, and in-home providers to structure their chronic care management and social care integration initiatives.